 This summary is qualified in its entirety by the more detailed information included elsewhere in this Prospectus.
 Boston Properties Limited Partnership, a Delaware limited partnership of which Boston Properties, Inc. is the sole general partner, is referred to as the "Operating Partnership."
-Unless otherwise indicated, the information contained in this Prospectus assumes that (i) the Underwriters' overallotment options are not exercised, (ii) that the market price per share of Common Stock is equal to \$33.1875 (the reported closing sale price of the Common Stock on the NYSE on December 29, 1997), and (iii) none of the units of limited partnership of the Operating Partnership ("OP Units"), which are redeemable by the holders for cash or, at the election of the Company, exchangeable for Common Stock, are so redeemed or exchanged.
+Unless otherwise indicated, the information contained in this Prospectus assumes that (i) the Underwriters' overallotment options are not exercised and (ii) none of the units of limited partnership of the Operating Partnership ("OP Units"), which are redeemable by the holders for cash or, at the election of the Company, exchangeable for Common Stock, are so redeemed or exchanged.
 All references in this Prospectus to the "Company" refer to Boston Properties, Inc. and its subsidiaries, including the Operating Partnership, collectively, unless the context otherwise requires.
 The Company's initial public offering of Common Stock (the "Initial Offering") closed on June 23, 1997.
-All references in this Prospectus to the historical activities of the Company prior to the Initial Offering refer to the activities of the Boston Properties Predecessor Group.
+All references in this Prospectus to the historical activities of the Boston Properties Predecessor Group.
 See "Glossary" for the definitions of certain terms used in this Prospectus.